openshift/enhancements/enhancements/update/eus-upgrades-mvp.md

 - v1.19
 ```

-If the policy were to change to allow for a version skew of N-2, v1.18 would be
-added to the list of acceptable matches.
-The MCO is not responsible for defining
+The MCO is not responsible for defining these constraints and constraints are
-these constrains and constraints are only widened whenever we have CI testing
-proves them to be safe.
+only widened whenever we have CI testing proves them to be safe.

 These changes will need to be backported to 4.7 prior to 4.7 EOL.